-Histogram Displays the histogram preview for the current image.
+COLLICIT Histogram النل Displays the histogram preview for the current image.
 The histogram provides a graphical representation of the intensity level of pixels within each color channel.
 Spikes at either end of the graph indicate clipped colors.
-Keeping the histogram open is particularly useful when adjusting exposure, as the histogram reflects all adjustments as you make them.
+Keeping the histogram oper is particularly useful when adjusting exposure, as the histogram reflects all adjustments as you make them.
 You can also display the Histogram as a separate window by selecting View , and then Histogram .
 Undo/Redo Undo to discard all changes made on the current tab.
 Redo to return to the options that you had selected prior to clicking Undo.
 In Edit, Undo and Redo buttons display the changes you can undo or redo.
-Reset Click on the reset button to reset the image to its default settings.
-0 Display Full Screen Displays the image on a full screen.
-Press F to view full screen and to return to Edit mode. к л к и Actual Size Returns the current image to its actual size.
-1:1 Navigator Pane The Navigator icon only appears when the image is magnified or if the Actual Size icon has been clicked.
-Click the Navigator icon to display a small duplicate of your image.
+Reset Click on the Reset button to reset the image to its default settings.
+Display Full Screen Displays the image on a full screen.
+Press ${\bf F}$ to view full screen and to return to Edit mode.
+Actual Size Returns the current image to its actual size.
+Navigator Pane Automatic Window: When Automatic Window is enabled, the Navigator pane appears as soon as you zoom in on a photo.
+Drag your cursor to the section of the image you would like to see magnified.
+Release the cursor to settle on an area of the image.
+Right-click on the Navigator pane to switch from Automatic to Manual.
+Manual Window: When Manual Window is enabled, you can view the Navigator pane by selecting the Navigator icon.
+The Navigator icon only appears when the image is magnified or if the Actual Size icon has been clicked.
+Click and hold the Navigator icon to display a small duplicate of your image.
 Then drag your cursor to the section of the image you would like to see magnified.
 Release the cursor to settle on an area of the image.
+Right-click on the Navigator icon to switch from Manual to Automatic.
 Fit Image Reduces the image to fit within the Edit mode area.
-N Show Saved Toggles the changes on or off, to compare the current image to the last saved version.
-Zoom slider Increases the size of the image if you drag it to the right, decreases the size if you drag to the left. - - ( Zoom drop-down list Displays a list of zoom sizes to select.
-25% -
+Show Previous Toggles the changes on or off, to compare the current image to the last saved version.
+Zoom slider Increases the size of the image if you drag it to the right, decreases the size if you drag to the left.
+Zoom drop-down list Displays a list of zoom sizes to select.
+25%